-In the opinion of Hawkins Delafield & Wood LLP and Goodwin Procter LLP, Co-Bond Counsel to the City (collectively, "Co-Bond Counsel"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Bonds is not included in gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax applicable to individuals and corporations; such interest, however, is includable in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations by the Code.
-In rendering their respective opinions, Co-Bond Counsel have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the City in connection with the Bonds, and Co-Bond Counsel have assumed compliance by the City with certain ongoing covenants to comply with applicable requirements of the Code.
+In the opinion of Hawkins Delafield & Wood LLP and Leslie M. Lava, Esq., Co-Bond Counsel to the City (collectively, "Co-Bond Counsel"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Bonds is not included in gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax applicable to individuals and corporations; such interest, however, is includable in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations, certifications of fact, and statements of reasonable expectations made by the City in connection with the Bonds, and Co-Bond Counsel have assumed compliance by the City with certain ongoing covenants to comply with applicable requirements of the Code.

 In addition, in the opinion of Co-Bond Counsel, under existing statutes, interest on the Bonds is exempt from State of California personal income taxes.
-See "Miscellaneous" below for a discussion of certain litigation that may relate to this State of California tax exemption.

-Co-Bond Counsel express no opinion as to any other federal, state or local tax consequences arising with respect to the Bonds or the ownership or disposition thereof.
-Co-Bond Counsel render their respective opinions under existing statutes and court decisions as of the issue date, and assume no obligation to update, revise or supplement their respective opinions to reflect any action hereafter taken or not taken, or any facts or circumstances that may hereafter come to their respective attention, or changes in law or in interpretations thereof that may hereafter occur, or for any other reason.
+Co-Bond Counsel express no opinion as to any other Federal, state or local tax consequences arising with respect to the Bonds or the ownership or disposition thereof.
+Co-Bond Counsel render their opinion under existing statutes and court decisions as of the issue date, and assume no obligation to update, revise or supplement their opinion to reflect any action hereafter taken or not taken, or any facts or circumstances that may hereafter come to their respective attention, or changes in law or in interpretations thereof that may hereafter occur, or for any other reason.
 Co-Bond Counsel express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the Bonds, or under state or local tax law.